ads91/riskengine/README.md

 ## What is it?

-An online pricing engine for financial instruments.
+An online pricing engine service for financial instruments.
 Instruments are respresented as a JSON file and return a JSON with the calculated price.

 Multiple instrument types are supported and can be combined in one request, which will price them asynchronously.